 return true;

-Once we have defined this function, we call it this way:
+Once we have defined the above function, we call it this way:

 $queryString = $_SERVER[‘QUERY_STRING’];